Leafcutter ant: Ant–fungus mutualism

-Their societies are based on an ant–fungus mutualism, and different species of ants use different species of fungus, but all of the fungi the ants use are members of the family Lepiotaceae.
+Their societies are based on an ant–fungus mutualism.
+The only two other groups of insects to use fungus-based agriculture are ambrosia beetles and termites.
+Different species of ants use different species of fungus, but all of the fungi the ants use are members of the family Lepiotaceae.
 The ants actively cultivate their fungus, feeding it with freshly cut plant material and keeping it free from pests and molds.
 This mutualistic relationship is further augmented by another symbiotic partner, a bacterium that grows on the ants and secretes chemicals; essentially, the ants use portable antimicrobials.
-Leaf cutter ants are sensitive enough to adapt to the fungi's reaction to different plant material, apparently detecting chemical signals from the fungus.
-If a particular type of leaf is toxic to the fungus, the colony will no longer collect it.
-The only two other groups of insects to use fungus-based agriculture are ambrosia beetles and termites.
+Leaf cutter ants are sensitive enough to adapt to the fungi's reaction to different plant material, apparently detecting chemical signals from the fungus: if a particular type of leaf is toxic to the fungus, the colony will no longer collect it.
 The fungus cultivated by the adults is used to feed the ant larvae, and the adult ants feed on leaf sap.
-The fungus needs the ants to stay alive, and the larvae need the fungus to stay alive, so mutualism is obligatory.
+The fungus needs the ants and the larvae need the fungus; mutualism is obligatory.

 The fungi used by the higher attine ants no longer produce spores.
 These ants fully domesticated their fungal partner 15 million years ago, a process that took 30 million years to complete.
-Their fungi produce nutritious and swollen hyphal tips (gongylidia) that grow in bundles called staphylae, to specifically feed the ants.
+Their fungi produce nutritious and swollen hyphal tips (gongylidia) that grow in bundles called staphylae, which have no other function than to feed the ants.
 Leucoagaricus gongylophorus is the most commonly documented fungi farmed by higher attine ant species.